 With the threat to the livestock industry, the US Biological Survey began to hunt and kill Mexican wolves.
 The methods used included poison, traps, and rifles, which almost led to extinction.

-The Mexican wolf can be found mainly in two US states, New Mexico and Arizona.
-These can be seen along the Gila river in both these states but are incredibly rare to see due to their status.
+The Mexican wolf is mainly found in two US states, New Mexico and Arizona.
+These can be seen along the Gila river in both these states but are incredibly rare due to their status.

 What do Mexican Wolves Eat?